vdaas/vald/docs/guides/configurations.md

 #### Meta cache

-Gateway has a cache functionality for meta data.
+Gateway has a cache functionality for metadata.
 It can be enabled by `gateway.gateway_config.meta.enable_cache` and the behaviors controlled by `gateway.gateway_config.meta.cache_expiration` and `gateway.gateway_config.meta.expired_cache_check_duration`.

 #### Resource requests and limits